Sunilpal9401/Power-BI-SQL-Projects/Music_Store_Analysis/Readme.md

 ![image](https://github.com/user-attachments/assets/b047c4de-0c4c-4986-8a3f-0ed0d6e41600)

 ####  We want to find out the most popular music Genre for each country.
 We determine the most popular genre as the genre
 with the highest amount of purchases.
-Write a query that returns each country along with the top Genre.
-For countries where the maximum number of purchases is shared return all Genres.
+Write a query that returns each country along with the top Genre.For countries where the maximum number of purchases is shared return all Genres.

 ```sql
 WITH popular_genre AS